Geology of the Death Valley area: Extension produces the Basin and Range

 Much of the extra local stretching in Death Valley that is responsible for its lower depth and wider valley floor is caused by left lateral strike-slip movement along the Garlock Fault south of the park (the Garlock Fault separates the Sierra Nevada range from the Mojave Desert).
 This particular fault is pulling the Panamint Range westward, causing the Death Valley graben to slip downward along the Furnace Creek Fault system at the foot of the Black Mountains.
 The rocks that would become the Panamint Range may have been stacked on top of the rocks that would become the Black Mountains and the Cottonwood Mountains.
 Under this interpretation, as the Black Mountains began to rise, the Panamint/Cottonwood Mountains slid westward off of them along low-angle normal faults, and starting around 6 Ma, the Cottonwood Mountains slid northwest off the top of the Panamint Range.
 There is also some evidence that the Grapevine Mountains may have slid off the Funeral Mountains.
 Another interpretation of the evidence is that the Black and Panamint Mountains were once side by side and were pulled apart along normal faults.
-These normal faults, in this view, are steep near the surface but become low angle at depth; the mountain blocks rotated as they slid to create the tilted mountains seen today.
+These normal faults, in this view, are steep near the surface but become low angle at depth; the mountain blocks rotated as they slid to produce the tilted mountains seen today.

-Total movement of the Pamamint block between the Garlock and Furnace Creek Faults is 50 mi to the northwest, creating Death Valley in the process.
+Total movement of the Pamamint block between the Garlock and Furnace Creek Faults is 50 mi to the northwest, giving birth to Death Valley in the process.
 A few of the 20 to 25 degree-sloped surfaces along which this mass of 20000 to 30000 ft of rock slipped, are exposed in Death Valley.
 These features are called "turtlebacks" due to their turtle shell-like appearance.